oa-device/oaTracker/README.md

 ## Overview

 oaTracker is an application for MacOS that utilizes Ultralytics and OpenCV for real-time video processing.
 It supports video feeds from USB cameras and provides a simple HTTP API for detection retrieval.

 ## Getting Started

 ### Prerequisites

-- Mac devices
+- MacOS or Ubuntu
 - Xcode installed
 - Git installed
 - Python 3 installed